Psych 2: Lassie Come Home

-Psych 2: Lassie Come Home is a 2020 American made-for-television comedy film based on the USA Network dramedy series Psych.
-The film is a stand-alone sequel to the first film from 2017.
+Psych 2: Lassie Come Home is a 2020 American mystery-comedy film.
+The film is a stand-alone sequel to the first film from 2017 and the second installment of the Psych film series, based on and serving as a continuation of the USA Network dramedy series of the same name.
 The movie was released on July 15, 2020 on Peacock.
 James Roday Rodriguez, Dulé Hill, Timothy Omundson, Maggie Lawson, Kirsten Nelson, and Corbin Bernsen all reprised their roles from the series and first film, with frequently recurring actors Kurt Fuller and Jimmi Simpson also appearing.
 The film was directed by series creator Steve Franks, who co-wrote the script with Roday Rodriguez and Berman.

 Plot

 Chief Carlton Lassiter of the Santa Barbara Police Department is ambushed on the job and left for dead.
-After suffering a stroke on the operating table, Lassiter starts seeing unusual and possibly supernatural occurrences in his recovery clinic.
-Concerned that his condition makes him an unreliable witness to the truth of what he saw, he reaches out to Shawn and Gus.
+After suffering a stroke on the operating table, Lassiter starts seeing unusual and possibly supernatural occurrences in his recovery facility.
+He also has occasional hallucinations about his dad, who had abandoned him as a child, and has many conversations with him.

+Unable to remember and concerned that his condition makes him an unreliable witness of what he saw before getting shot, he reaches out to Shawn and Gus.
 The pair travel to Santa Barbara from San Francisco to assist Lassiter in his efforts to find his shooter and explain what he has been seeing.
-However, they are told that hallucinations are side-effects of the medicine.
+However, they are told that hallucinations are side-effects of the medicine by Dolores, Lassiter's nurse during his recovery, and who is crushing on Gus.
 What they do not realize is that Juliet O'Hara, Lassiter's former partner at the SBPD and Shawn's wife, is also investigating.
 Chief Vick is attempting to become commissioner and is forced to shut down Juliet's investigation.

-Morrisey, Lassiter's dog, returns from a walk with a human hand which Shawn and Gus send to Woody, a coroner.
-Juliet discovers the missing bullet, and sends it to be analysed against orders.
-Juliet and Shawn attempt to hide their own involvement from each other.
-Woody's results reveal the hand belongs to a CEO who committed suicide and Shawn and Gus return to Santa Barbara.
-Lassiter witnesses a bleeding man seek shelter in a building across from his own, but it is mixed up with other hallucinations causing everyone to disbelieve his claims.
-Shawn and Gus investigate, but only find medical supplies and ice chips before being forced to leave by Dr Emile Herschel.
-Selene, Gus's girlfriend, tells Juliet that the two have secretly gone back to Santa Barbara.
+Morrisey, Lassiter's dog (a gift from Shawn), returns with a human hand which Shawn and Gus send to Woody the coroner.
+Juliet discovers a missing bullet, and sends it - against orders - to be analyzed.
+Juliet realizes that Shawn is in Santa Barbara, and they attempt to hide their involvement in the case from each other.
+Woody's results reveal the hand belongs to a CEO named Devon Tileback, who committed suicide.
+Lassiter witnesses a bleeding man seek shelter in a building across from his own, but it is mixed up with other hallucinations, causing everyone to dismiss his claims.
+Shawn and Gus investigate but find only medical supplies and ice chips before being forced to leave by Dr Emile Herschel, the head of the facility.
+Selene, Gus's girlfriend, mistakenly believes that Gus is involved with Delores after Juliet lets it slip that the two have secretly gone back to Santa Barbara.
 The two start their own investigation together.
-Chief Vick discovers this, but covers it up whilst preparing for interviews.
+Chief Vick discovers this but covers it up while preparing for her interviews.